 The vast majority of retailers work with a network of suppliers.
 For merchandising teams, it’s critical to have an organized and methodical process for dealing with suppliers.
 Everything from product development to product data to price history to communications and the quotation process should be considered in supplier management.
 It’s common practice for retailers to keep a vendor matrix and vendor scorecards to track, evaluate and quantify their suppliers’ performance.
 In turn, this helps refine the supply chain and set precedents for overall performance.

 Suppliers are entities that exist outside the scope of your retail organization.
 They are 3rd-party partners that sell goods to other organizations who, in turn, resell those products to support their own goods and services.
 This is common knowledge and common practice in the retail industry.
 The difference between successful and unsuccessful retailers can come down to supplier management and their methods for maintaining supply chain health.
-The process of supplier management ensures that your organization receives value for the money spent with suppliers and the resources dedicated to merchandising.
+This is an important part of the overall merchandising management process for retailers to bring products to market.
+Supplier management ensures that your organization receives value for the money spent with suppliers and the resources dedicated to merchandising.

 Successful supplier management strategy ensures that several actions and results take place: